YouNow/younow.github.io/policy/en/rules.md

 ## Illegal substance use is not permitted onscreen

-Onscreen drug consumption and drug paraphernalia is prohibited, as is the consumption of alcohol by users under the age of 21.
+On screen legal drug consumption, drug paraphernalia, smoking, and the consumption of alcohol by users under the age of 21 are prohibited.
+Any attempt to purchase, promote, abuse, sell, or trade prescription or illegal drugs are not allowed, and the consumption of all illegal drugs is prohibited.
+Users must comply with applicable laws according to where they reside and carefully consider their audiences with regards to the content they are producing.

 ## You must be at least 13 years old to use YouNow